Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Introduction

 To achieve segmentation and spatial alignment simultaneously, we take an atlas-based registration approach using deep learning.
 We register all data to an atlas in which the embryo has been segmented and put in a standard orientation.
-To make our framework applicable to the full first trimester and to increase its robustness to variations in appearance of the embryo across pregnancies, we take a multi-atlas approach by using data of multiple pregnancies with longitudinally acquired images.
-To address how to combine data from multiple pregnancies we compared three strategies, namely: 1) training the framework using atlas images from a single pregnancy, 2) training the framework with data of all available atlases and 3) ensembling of the frameworks trained per pregnancy.
-Per ultrasound image, we selected the atlas images closest in gestational age (GA) and we investigated the influence of the number of atlas images that is selected.
+To make our framework applicable to data acquired between the 8th and 12th week of pregnancy and to increase its robustness to variations in appearance of the embryo across pregnancies, we take a multi-atlas approach by using data of multiple subjects with longitudinally acquired ultrasound images during pregnancy.
+To address how to combine data from multiple subjects we compared three strategies, namely: 1) training the framework using atlases from a single subject, 2) training the framework with data of all available atlases and 3) ensembling of the frameworks trained per subject.

 By taking an atlas-based registration approach we circumvent the need for ground truth segmentations during training, as atlas-based registration can be fully unsupervised.
 Manual segmentations of the embryo are laborious to obtain and typically not available, since in clinical practice mainly the length of the embryo and various diameters are used \citep{ISUOG}.
 Due to the rapid development of the embryo in the first trimester and wide variation in spatial position and orientation of the embryo and presence of other structures such as placenta, umbilical cord and uterine wall, we choose to add supervision using landmarks to our framework.
-We proposed to use the crown and rump landmarks of the embryo, since the crown-rump length measurement is relatively easy to obtain and a standard measure in clinical practice \citep{Rousian2018}.
+We proposed to use the crown and rump landmarks of the embryo as supervision during training, since the CRL measurement is relatively easy to obtain and a standard measure in clinical practice \citep{Rousian2018}.
+During inference, the proposed method is fully automatic and does not rely on the crown and rump landmarks.

 The main contributions of the research presented in this paper are: \begin{enumerate} \item we propose the first automated method to segment and simultaneously spatially align the embryo in 3D ultrasound images acquired during the first trimester; \item we compare different strategies to incorporate data of multiple atlases and address the question how many atlas images to select; \item we circumvent the need for manual segmentations for training of our framework by relying only on minimal supervision based on two landmarks. \end{enumerate}